 Quiet characteristic can be dangerous – Electric cars are very quiet, especially when being driven at low speeds.
 Accidents can happen when pedestrians and bicyclists are not aware of electric cars near them because they cannot hear them.
 Electric cars are especially dangerous to visually impaired people because they rely on their sense of hearing to alert them to dangers such as cars operating near them.

-Electric shock – Electric cars are known to sometimes become electrically charged after car accidents so they present an electric shock danger to first responders and others who come into contact with the electrically charge vehicle.
+Electric shock – Electric cars are known to sometimes become electrically charged after car accidents so they present an electric shock danger to first responders and others who come into contact with the electrically charged vehicle.

 Autopilot self-driving system – Autopilot self-driving systems that are available in some electric cars have also been faulted in a number of car accidents.